rwtodd/org.rwtodd.crypto.spritz/README.md

   for concurrency.
 It provides the encryption/decryption as stream wrappers, which is very nice.

+  * __scala__: Scala was the first implementation, when I was looking for projects help me learn the language.
+  It's interesting to compare it to the java version, since it's so much smaller and nicer-looking.
+Even on the small scale, `val x` is much more compact than `final List<String> x`.
+  This was some of my first scala code, and I'm sure it has many warts.

 The rest of the implementations--mostly just hashers--are mainly written to compare the way they look, how hard they were to write, and how fast the resulting programs run.

-  * __scala__: Scala was the first implementation, when I was briefly in love with the language and looking for projects to try it out on.
-This has a hasher and encryptor, but I didn't make these concurrent.
-It's interesting to compare it to the java version, since `val x` is so much more compact than `final int x`.
-  This was some of my first scala code, and I'm sure it has many warts.

   * __Forth__: Like all forth, it's a compact, fun program, and a labor of love.
 Depending on which forth you run it on, it is